Overview – Legal Sports Betting in Washington Today

 Is Sports Betting Legal in Washington?

 Sports betting is legal in Washington, but only in-person at tribal casinos.
-Online sports betting is not widely available to the public unless you’re physically located on tribal land using an approved app.
+Sports betting is legal in Washington, but only through tribal casinos operating under tribal–state compacts.
+Washington does not permit statewide online sports betting.
+Some tribes offer on-site mobile wagering, but you must be physically located on tribal property to place those bets.
 Washington legalized retail sports betting in 2020 through House Bill 2638, but the market is very limited compared to other states.

 What forms of gambling and betting are legal in Washington?